What Is An Introvert?

 What Causes Introversion?

-Recent research tends to point to hereditary and biological causes for introversion.
+Recent research tends to point to hereditary and biological causes for introversion:

 The body’s basic physiology is believed to play an important role in whether a person tends to be more of an introvert or an extrovert.
-This is because our physiology is what controls how we respond to outside stimulation.
+This is because our physiology controls how we respond to outside stimulation.
 Inside the brainstem is a structure known as the reticular activating system (RAS), which is responsible for controlling the body’s arousal levels.

-Every person has a different “set point” that represents their ideal arousal levels.
+Every person has a different “set point” representing their ideal arousal levels.
 Some researchers believe that introverts simply have a naturally higher set point.
 Because they are already living in a highly aroused state, too much outside stimulation can be overwhelming.
-Extroverts, on the other hand, tend to have a naturally lower arousal level, so they need to seek out external sources of stimulation in order to raise their levels up to their ideal point.

 For example, one study found that introverts are less motivated by novelty than extroverts are.
-As researchers observed areas of the brain while participants gambled.
+Researchers observed areas of the brain while participants gambled.
 Specifically, they looked at the amygdala (which helps control emotions) and the nucleus accumbens (which helps control how dopamine is processed and used by the body’s reward system).

-What they observed was that extroverts had much stronger responses in these areas of the brain than did introverts.
-This suggests that extroverts tend to be more stimulated by external stimulation, while introverts showed less of a response.
 This is likely why extroverts enjoy novel activities and meeting new people – these events help stimulate their body’s reward and pleasure system.
 Introverts just don’t get that same effect.

 Signs You Might Be an Introvert

 How does introversion impact behavior?
 One important thing to remember is that not all introverts are the same.
-Some people might be very introverted, others only a little, or somewhere in between.
+Some people might be very introverted, others only a little, or somewhere between.

-So what are some of the key signs that you might be an introvert.
+So what are some of the key signs that you might be an introvert?

 1. Spending time by yourself helps you feel recharged.

 This does not mean that introverts hate all social interactions or are not good at getting along with other people.
-It just means that after an extended period around others, an introvert will typically need to retreat in order to enjoy some solitude.
+It just means that after an extended period around others, an introvert will typically need to retreat to enjoy some solitude.
 This quiet time alone helps the introvert rebuild their energy levels and recover from the exhaustion that socializing often brings.

-2. You may have few, closer friends.
+2. You may have fewer, but closer friends.

 Introverts typically do not enjoy socializing with people that they do not know well.
 However, they do enjoy spending time with a small group of very close friends and family members.
 While their social circle tends to be smaller, these relationships tend to be very deep and long-lasting.